Bukhara operation (1920)

 The Bukhara operation (1920), was a military conflict fought between the Russian Soviet Federative Socialist Republic and the Young Bukharans against the Emirate of Bukhara.
-The war lasted between 28 August and 2 September 1920, ending in the defeat of the Emirate of Bukhara, which was instead replaced by the RSFSR-controlled Bukharan People's Soviet Republic.
+The war lasted between 28 August and 2 September 1920, ending in the defeat of the Emirate of Bukhara, which was replaced by the RSFSR-controlled Bukharan People's Soviet Republic.

 Background

 The Emirate of Bukhara was officially created in 1785, upon the assumption of the throne by the Manghit emir, Shah Murad.
 Over the course of the 18th century, the emirs slowly gained effective control of the Khanate of Bukhara from their position as ataliq.
 In 1868 the emirate was conquered by Imperial Russia, which had colonial aspirations in the region.
 Russia annexed much of the emirate's territory, including the important city of Samarkand.

 The Russian Civil War erupted on 7 November 1917, pitting the Bolshevik-led Red Army against the White Army.
 During the first two years of the conflict, communist troops failed to make considerable progress in the Central Asian theaters, as the majority of Red Army forces were tied down on other fronts.
 In spring 1918, a group of British intelligence agents visited Tashkent in an effort to identify what was happening in the region, due to poor British intelligence.
 The mission was headed by British officer Frederick Marshman Bailey, who subsequently went on to evade Bolshevik capture for several months until he escaped.